igo95862/bubblejail/SECURITY.md

 If you discover a security vulnerability you can privately contact me at [igo95862@yandex.ru](mailto:igo95862@yandex.ru).

-Use following GPG key to encypt the message:
+Use following GPG key to encrypt the message:

 ```
 -----BEGIN PGP PUBLIC KEY BLOCK-----